-The most obvious place to tell your brand’s story is on an About Us page.
+The most obvious place to tell your brand story is on an About Us page.
 It’s a dedicated space on your website designed specifically for this purpose.
 You can use a combination of written narrative, video, and visuals, all on a completely blank canvas.

-Effective marketing, though, is about meeting your customers wherever they are, even before you get them to buy.
+But, great marketing is about meeting your customers wherever they are, even before you get them to buy.
 Storytelling is a powerful tool to build brand affinity and trust at some of these earliest touchpoints, such as social media posts or ads.
 And don’t forget to remind current customers why they support you—tell your story on packaging and add a personal touch to your customer service communications.

 - Social media bios and posts (examples: BLK MKT Vintage, Henning)